SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Economia e finanza d'impresa" taught by professor Ines Beneventi I can see the buttons listing all possible options.
+- After selecting the course `Economia e finanza d'impresa` taught by professor Ines Beneventi I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectEeFI.PNG)

-- If I click on the button "View Attendance of all Lectures" a graph is shown.
+- If I click on the button `View Attendance of all Lectures` a graph is shown.

 ![AttendanceStats](./testImage/ManagerScreen/AttendanceStats.PNG)